 Follow steps below depending on your residency status.

 - 1st-time Student Employees at Foothill College: Visit the Foothill College Student Employment website, and scroll down until you see the "Student Employment Packet and Instructions" rectangular dialog box.
 Fill out their Student Employment Packet (SEP) online, then print it, and complete it

 (including all signatures) before contacting the Financial Aid Student Employment

 - For International Students that need a Social Security Number (SSN): You will need to stop by the STEM Center to pick up your SSN Letter, and submit to the International Office.
 Once your SSN Letter is approved, you will be notified by the International Office to proceed to the Social Security Office.
 You will need to wait for your SSN to arrive prior to proceeding to the next step.

-- For International F-1 students: Take the SEP to the International Programs Office to be signed by Barbara Brown before coming to the Student Employment Office.
-If your Social Security Number is not yet in our database, take your Social Security card to Admissions & Records to have it entered, before coming to the Student Employment Center.
+- For International F-1 students: Submit the SEP to the International Programs Office to be signed by Barbara Brown before contacting the Student Employment Office.
+If your Social Security Number is not yet in our database, you will need to contact the Foothill College Admissions & Records to have it entered in the system, before following up with the Student Employment Office.

-- For all Student Employees: Bring your original I-9 required documents (options available through the Student Employment Packet Instructions)
+- For all Student Employees: Submit your original I-9 required documents, as instructed by the Student Employment Office.

-- For all Student Employees that have completed all previous steps successfully: You will need to sign your "Blue Card", for each of your job roles.
-Once the Blue Cards are submitted to the Student Employment Office, and approved, you should receive an email informing you that you have "Authorization to begin work".
+- For all Student Employees that have completed all previous steps successfully: You are assigned a "Blue Card", for each of your job roles at Foothill College.
+Once the Blue Cards are processed by the Student Employment Office, and approved, you should receive an email informing you that you have "Authorization to begin work".
 Then and only then will you be able to commence working in the job role specified in your Blue Card instructions.

 Do not start working until you receive the email with the "Authorization to begin work".